drweskiego/winter/docs/_posts/2018-06-30-once-again.md

 ## Scopes

-scope|desc
+scope | desc
 --- | ---
-singleton|A single instance is used prototype|A new instance is created each time the bean is referenced session|A new instance is created once per user session - web environment only requestA new instance is created once per request – web environment only
+singleton | A single instance is used prototype | A new instance is created each time the bean is referenced session   | A new instance is created once per user session - web environment only request   | A new instance is created once per request – web environment only

 ## Lifecycle methods